 Maybe that hurt is something we can work through with the help of a close friend, small group, or pastor.
 Or maybe it will require the help of a licensed therapist.
 Either way, we all want to parent from a whole and healthy place.

 For me, the healing process started with a prayer that went something like, “Alright, God.
 I know I probably should’ve come to see You sooner, but I’m here now.
 Search my heart.
 Clean out all the yuck.
 I know it’s going to take a while.
 And I know it’s going to be uncomfortable, but I’m ready.”

 Whatever taking control of your emotional and mental health looks like for you, I want to encourage you to take a first step towards healing.

 Why are daughters mean to their mothers?
 There are probably a few right answers for each of us.

-Mother daughter relationships is complex because we’re uniquely made.
+Mother daughter relationships are complex because we’re uniquely made.
 We grow, learn, and change as we move through different seasons of our lives.
 We’re made for connection and community.
 And although conflict exists in the relationships we have with our girls, it doesn’t have to destroy them.

 When we learn to appreciate the ways they are different, communicate openly and honestly, and try to navigate conflict in a way that keeps in step with the Spirit, it can develop a safe and trusting relationship.
 It will never be perfect, but we can create a joyful life in which we get to watch each other grow and pursue the things we’re intentionally shaped for and called to accomplish.

 Girl moms, how do you manage the conflict that arises between you and your daughter?
 How might the tips discussed in this article lead you to make some changes as you work toward cultivating healthy mother daughter relationships?